keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Hearsay NPC's/Aiwin.md

 **Unarmored Defense.** While Aiwin is wearing no armor and wielding no shield, his AC includes its Wisdom modifier.
 **Mobile Flourish.** When Aiwin makes an attack against a creature, he does not provoke opportunity attacks for the rest of the turn
 **Ki Points.** Aiwin has a number of Ki Points to draw from for certain abilities.
-(8/8) **Stern Gaze.** Aiwin may make an Intimidation Check with Wis instead of Cha.
+(10/10) **Stern Gaze.** Aiwin may make an Intimidation Check with Wis instead of Cha.

 **Spellcasting.** Aiwin is a 3rd-level Inquisitor.
 Wisdom is his Spellcasting Modifier (*Spell Save DC 14, Spell Attack +6*).
 He has the following spells prepared:

-1st Level (3 slots): Bless, Inflict Wounds, Shield of Faith, Sanctuary
+1st Level (2 Ki Points): Bless, Shield of Faith, Sanctuary

 ###### **Actions.**